 Assistive Technology, Equipment and Supplies (ATES) are necessary for the proper functioning of items and systems, whether acquired commercially, modified, or customized, that are used to increase, maintain, or improve functional capabilities of individuals.
 Assistive Technology and Supplies can be accessed when the item requested will belong to the individual.
 This service covers purchases, leasing, trial periods and shipping costs, and as necessary, repair/modification of equipment required to enable individuals to increase, maintain or improve their functional capacity to perform daily life tasks that would not be possible otherwise.
-Cost of Monthly monitoring / connectivity / internet charges may be covered when it is required for the functioning of the item / system.
 Service contracts and extended warranties may be covered for a one year time frame.
 All items must meet applicable standards of manufacture, design, and installation.
 The Individual Support Plan clearly indicates a plan for training the individual, the natural support system and paid caregivers on the use of the requested equipment and supplies.
 A written recommendation by an appropriate professional is obtained to ensure that the equipment will meet the needs of the person.
 This service may cover an evaluation, when the Medicaid State Plan option has been exhausted.